marvinruder/hetzner-dyndns/README.md

 *   Only the HTTP `GET` method is implemented.
 *   Query parameters other than `hostname` and `myip` are not implemented.
 *   Only one hostname can be updated per request.
+*   Only one IPv4 and one IPv6 address can be present for each hostname.
+If a resource record set contains multiple records, only one is updated.
+Do not add more than one record to a resource record set to avoid unexpected behavior.
 *   It is not checked whether a request contains a valid User-Agent header.

 ## Contribute